NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/Pages/posts/making-a-blog/7-blogpost-navigation.md

 The BlogPostNavigationButton handles navigating to the previous/next blog post using the built-in `NavigationManager`.
 It's important to set `forceLoad` to true, because otherwise the markdown isn't reconstructed correctly.

-Tying it all together in `BlogPostComponent.razor`:
+Tying it all together in `BlogPostComponent.razor`
 ```csharp
 <BlogPostNavigation CurrentBlogPost="BlogPost" BlogPostSeries="BlogPostSeries"/>
 ```